 Treatment in the privacy and comfort of your own home

-Infusions at Home delivers selected infusion treatments such as iron infusions and immunotherapy, as an alternative to an admitted patient treatment if clinically appropriate.
+Infusions at Home is a program for eligible members to receive iron infusions and selected immunotherapy infusions, as an alternative to an admitted patient treatment if clinically appropriate.

 How is the program delivered?

-The program is led by experienced nurses who manage the home-based treatment, including patient coordination, and the collection and transport of pharmaceuticals and equipment.
+The program is led by nurses who manage the home-based treatment, including patient coordination and the collection and transport of pharmaceuticals and equipment.
 However, your treating doctor remains responsible for your medical care and will make any decisions regarding your treatment.
+A referral from your GP is required to access the program.

 Which treatments are part of the program?